Ultikynnys/MasterMusicPlayer/README.md

 # Master Music Player

-A Electron-based music player that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp), providing an intuitive interface for downloading and managing music from YouTube, SoundCloud, and Bandcamp.
+An Electron-based music player that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp), providing an intuitive interface for downloading and managing music from YouTube, SoundCloud, and Bandcamp.

 ## Features